-Spring-blooming bulbs – These bulbs must have a period of dormant, cold weather before they come to life in early to late spring.
-Be sure to plant your spring-blooming bulbs before the first hard frost in fall and soon after your soil temperature cools down to 60 F. (16 C.).
-An inexpensive soil thermometer will tell you where your flower bed’s temperature is currently.
-But be sure to take the temperature reading during the warmest part of the day.
+Spring-blooming bulbs: These bulbs must have a period of dormant, cold weather before they come to life in early to late spring.
+Be sure to plant your spring-blooming bulbs before the first hard frost in fall and soon after your soil temperature cools down to 60 degrees F. (16 C.).
+An inexpensive soil thermometer will tell you where your flower bed's temperature is currently.
+Be sure to take the temperature reading during the warmest part of the day though.

 Common spring-blooming bulbs include:

 Summer-blooming bulbs: These should be planted in late spring.
 Unlike spring-blooming bulbs, these bulbs can't withstand and don't appreciate cold winter temperatures.
 Every year my friend religiously digs up gladioli bulbs and stores them in a shoebox in the closet until the next spring thaw.
 Be sure to check the requirements of your summer-blooming bulbs before you buy; for some gardeners, myself included, planting in spring and digging up in fall is too much of a commitment.